magmerco/quiz-board/README.md

 * the user must answer all the question given
 * U can not submit the form without answering all the question
 ## Technologies Used
+1. HTML
+2. JavaScript
-- HTML
+    - jquery
+3. CSS
-- JavaScript
+    - bootstrap.css
-- CSS
+    - styles.css
 ## Support and contact details
 If you have some issues running this application,contact me at magali@moringaschool.slack.com
 ### License